What Is A Gatekeeper In Business?

 You should never flog a dead horse, as the saying goes.

-If you have approach the decision maker directly, and you’ve been sidelined by the gatekeeper — that avenue of contact won’t work.
+If you have to approach the decision maker directly, and you’ve been sidelined by the gatekeeper — that avenue of contact won’t work.
 You will need to find a way past the gatekeeper.
 One that works.

-The irritating part of all this is that the gatekeeper possibly doesn’t understand too much about the business that the decision maker is involved in.
-This can be especially annoying when you ‘know’ that the decision maker would definitely benefit from what you have to offer.
+The irritating part of all this is that the gatekeeper possibly doesn’t understand too much about the business that the decision-maker is involved in.
+This can be especially annoying when you ‘know’ that the decision-maker would definitely benefit from what you have to offer.

 All the gatekeeper knows is that you are selling something, and they have been told to filter out all sales reps.
-That means you are not going to get anywhere near the inner sanctum, if the gatekeeper has anything to do with it.
+That means you are not going to get anywhere near the inner sanctum if the gatekeeper has anything to do with it.

 1. The gatekeeper is just a person, after all.

-They will respond to the same kinds of things that most people do.
+The gatekeeper will respond to the same kinds of things that most people do.
 Befriend the gatekeeper.
 They will respond to a friendly approach much better than a demanding one.

 Here’s a great resource to help you get into the mind of many gatekeepers:

 Try to establish a rapport with the gatekeeper.
 Start by using the gatekeeper’s name.
 Make it personal.
-Be polite, respectful and honest, as well as friendly, and you will greatly increase your chances of getting access.
+Be polite, respectful, and honest, as well as friendly, and you will greatly increase your chances of getting access.

 2. You can try going above the gatekeeper, or going below them.

 There will be someone superior to the gatekeeper, other than the person you are trying to reach.
-If you can get through to the person above the gatekeeper, you have a very good chance of getting through to the decision maker.
+If you can get through to the person above the gatekeeper, you have a very good chance of getting through to the decision-maker.

 The same goes for the person below the gatekeeper.
-Remember, both of these people do not have it in their job remit to block the ‘wrong people’ from gaining access to the decision maker.
+Remember, both of these people do not have it in their job remit to block the ‘wrong people’ from gaining access to the decision-maker.
 If you can persuade either of them that you really should gain access, there’s a very good chance you will.

 3. The one thing that many sales reps don’t usually consider is the possibility that the gatekeeper might go home at the end of the working day before the boss does.

 Try calling at a time after the gatekeeper has left.
-You just might find the decision maker answering the phone.
+You just might find the decision-maker answering the phone.

 Another good reason for doing this is that most people will have likely stopped working at this time.
 The boss might be impressed that you are obviously still working, just as he/she is.

 Your dedication to hard work, or the decision maker’s perception of it at least, might pay off.
-Click To Tweet

-A poll of decision makers has revealed that some 78% of them will sometimes respond favorably to a call they receive, but only if the gatekeeper has already gone home, or isn’t around for whatever reason.
+A poll of decision-makers has revealed that some 78% of them will sometimes respond favorably to a call they receive, but only if the gatekeeper has already gone home, or isn’t around for whatever reason.

 If you know the decision maker is in his/her office, then very early in the morning, or late in the evening is by far the best time to call.